South Dakota Fishing Info.com

 Annual Fishing License

-Allows residents age 19 - 64 years old to fish throughout year 2008.
-Residents age 16-18 are required to purchase the junior combination license.
+Allows residents age 19 - 64 to fish throughout the license period.
+Residents age 16-18 are required to purchase the Junior Combination License.

 Senior Fishing License